Gift Rabbit is supported by our readers. If you buy something through our links, we may earn a commission.

 2. Day for Lovers

-Latin American countries celebrate “el Día de Los Enamorados” (the “day of lovers”) or “el Día del Amor y la Amistad” (the “day of love and friendship”).
-Couples still give each other gifts of candy and chocolate, but the holiday is also all about friendship (3).
+Latin American countries celebrate “el Día de Los Enamorados” (Day of Lovers) or “el Día del Amor y la Amistad” (Day of Love and Friendship).
+Couples still give each other gifts of candy and chocolate, but the holiday is just as focused on appreciating friends (2).

 3. Love Birds

-The Agapornis bird is a parrot found in Africa.
-They travel in pairs of two, which is why both the parrots and happy couples are referred to as “lovebirds.”
+The Agapornis bird is a small parrot found in Africa.
+They typically travel in pairs, which is why we refer to both the parrots and happy human couples as “lovebirds.”

 4. Holiday Observance

-In 1969, Pope Paul VI removed Valentine’s Day from the calendar of major holidays because the information was scarce about St. Valentine (4).
+In 1969, Pope Paul VI actually removed Valentine’s Day from the calendar of major holidays because historical information was scarce regarding St. Valentine (3).
 Anglicans and Lutherans observe the holiday on February 14, while the Eastern Orthodox Church celebrates it on July 6.

 5. A Very Vinegar Valentine

-“Vinegar Valentines” was once a crazy way to deter suitors in Victorian England.
-They were also called “penny dreadfuls” and involved cruel but often funny verbal insults to keep unwanted suitors at bay.
+“Vinegar Valentines” were a snarky way to deter suitors in Victorian England.
+Also called “penny dreadfuls,” these cards featured cruel (but often funny) insults to keep unwanted admirers away.

 6. Out to Dinner

+If you can’t get a reservation, don’t be surprised.
 Valentine’s Day is one of the busiest days of the year for restaurants, second only to Mother’s Day.
-The estimated cost of a romantic dinner on Valentine’s Day in 2018 was $139 per couple (5).
+The cost of a romantic dinner continues to rise, with couples spending significantly more on prix fixe menus and champagne than on a standard night out (4).

 7. With a Kiss

-“XOXO” means “hugs and kisses” to most of us.
-It originated in the Middle Ages, when letters were finished with the “X” sign of the cross and a kiss as an oath.
-It became a popular way to sign letters and the meaning of XOXO turned into “sealed with a kiss.”
+“XOXO” is the universal signature for “hugs and kisses.”
+It originated in the Middle Ages when letters were signed with the “X” sign of the cross and a kiss to symbolize an oath.
+Eventually, it became a popular way to sign love letters, and the meaning shifted to “sealed with a kiss.”

-Approximately 50% of Valentine’s Day cards and gifts are purchased just six days before February 14 (7).
-Hallmark created 1,500 varieties of Valentine’s Day greeting cards to choose from in 2017 (8).
+Procrastinators unite.
+Approximately 50% of Valentine’s Day cards and gifts are purchased just six days before February 14 (5).
+Hallmark has produced thousands of designs to ensure even the last-minute shoppers find something perfect.

 History of Valentine’s Day